 - 1. IBM Debug for z/OS includes z/OS Debugger remote debug and compiled code coverage GUI interface, but does not include Headless Code Coverage and Java Code Coverage. - 2.
 IBM Developer for z/OS includes z/OS Debugger remote debug and compiled code coverage GUI interface, but does not include z/OS Debugger Code Coverage. - 3.
-The following features are only supported in standard mode: - Support for 64 bit Enterprise PL/I for z/OS Version 5 - Support for 64 bit C/C++ feature of z/OS - Source view for COBOL V6.2 and later - 4.
-IBM Developer for z/OS includes Debug Tool plugins, but does not include Load Module Analyzer and z/OS Debugger Code Coverage. - 5. z/OS Debugger Code Coverage can only be enabled in the 3270 interface. - 6.
-Debugging assembler requires that you have EQALANGX files that have been created via ADFz Common Components or a product that ships the ADFz Common Components. - 7.
-LANGX COBOL refers to any of the following programs: - A program compiled with the IBM OS/VS COBOL compiler. - A program compiled with the IBM VS COBOL II compiler with the NOTEST compiler option. - A program compiled with the IBM Enterprise COBOL for z/OS Version 3 or Version 4 compiler with the NOTEST compiler option.
+The following features are only supported in standard mode: - Support for 64 bit Enterprise PL/I for z/OS Version 5 - Support for 64 bit C/C++ feature of z/OS - Source view for COBOL V6.2 and later - 4. z/OS Debugger Code Coverage can only be enabled in the 3270 interface. - 5.
+Debugging assembler requires that you have EQALANGX files that have been created via ADFz Common Components or a product that ships the ADFz Common Components. - 6.
+LANGX COBOL refers to any of the following programs: - A program compiled with the IBM OS/VS COBOL compiler. - A program compiled with the IBM VS COBOL II compiler with the NOTEST compiler option. - A program compiled with the IBM Enterprise COBOL for z/OS Version 3 or Version 4 compiler with the NOTEST compiler option. - 7.
+This feature is only available with the Eclipse client.